← BlogEU Careers

 The investment in preparation pays for itself many times over

-Even at the highest preparation cost (€625), it represents less than 0.03% of the lifetime salary differential.
+Even at the highest preparation cost (€625), the spend is a tiny fraction of the salary you stand to earn over a career.
 That makes preparation one of the best investments you can make in your professional future.

 You have the qualifications.
 Now give yourself the preparation to match.
-Candidates who prepare systematically are 40% more likely to succeed — and that career is well within your reach.
+Structured, systematic preparation is widely associated with higher success rates in EPSO competitions — and that career is well within your reach.

 EU·Now helps you build toward this career with adaptive preparation for EPSO AD5, CAST, AST, and specialist competitions — with questions verified against official EPSO sources.
 Join the waitlist at eu-now.com.